 Jerry: Showmanship, George.
 When you hit that high note, say goodnight and walk off.”

 Instead of leaving the room with a laugh, leave the room with actionable items.
-Meetings should lead to progress.
+Meetings should lead to progress, not pressure to conform.
 Actions represent progress.
 If there are no actionable items at the end of the meeting, what was the meeting for?

 Be like George.
 End on a high note [of actionable items].